-In April, The Foundation at Monroe County Community College announced the recipients of the 2015 Enhancement Grants Program awards.
+In April, The Foundation at Monroe County Community College announced the recipients of the 2016 Enhancement Grants Program awards.
 These awards assist faculty, staff and students by providing funding for the development and implementation of innovative projects that support the MCCC mission and enrich or improve the quality of education for students.
-A total of \$22,500 was awarded to 20 projects.
-The 20 funded projects and their recipients included:
+A total of \$5,000 was awarded to nine projects: